somof/CarND-PID-Control-Project/README.md

   - The vehicle goes out of the course, and the auto tuning process can not keep working.

 ## Description

 ### Effect of the P.I.D.

+PID method controls a vehicle using difference from reference signals.
+The signal is called CTE(Cross Track Error) as follwoing figure.

 <img width=600 src="img/PID_CTE.png">

-Each of P.I.D. components
+Each of P.I.D. components have own coefficient as Kp, Ki and Kd, and are controlled their attribute as follows:

-CTE(Cross Track Error)

-- P: Proportion effect
+- P: Proportion effect (CTE(t))

-  -
-Kp(Proportional Coefficient):
-reduce CTE(Cross Track Error) in proportion to CTE value. but also has heavy overshoot.
+  - Directly reduce CTE, but also has heavy overshoot.

-- I: Integration effect

-  - offset
+  - In the project, tight corner requires large Kp, but it cause awful crawling after the corner.

-- D: Differential effect
+- D: Differential effect (ΔCTE(t))

+  - Suppress argent moving and oscillations.
-  - prevent overshoot (mainly caused by Kp)
+  - In the project, it works to prevent overshoot that would be mainly caused by Kp.

-### The effect each of the P, I, D components

-the effect of the P, I, D component of the PID algorithm in their implementation.

-Visual aids are encouraged,
-i.e. record of a small video of the car in the simulator and describe what each component is set to.

-CTE(Cross Track Error)

-Ki(Integral Coefficient):
-reduce CTE(Cross Track Error) in proportion to CTE value.

-Kd(Differential Coefficient):
+- I: Integration effect (ΣCTE)

+  - Reduce piled up error between CTE and PID controls.
+  - In the project, it is a really small value and works to make up sum of CTE.

 ### How the final hyperparameters were chosen.

-Student discusses how they chose the final hyperparameters (P, I, D coefficients).

-This could be have been done through manual tuning, twiddle, SGD, or something else, or a combination!

-initial values

-twiddle algorithm
+Tuning method is same as twiddle algorithm at the lesson.

-minute adjustment/fine tuning
+My project automatically tunes two PIDs for throttle and steering while the simulator is working.
+And the tuning process runs to got threshold error.

 ## Implementation